“What options do we have to communicate to our PLC with your load cell weighing system?”

 Advantages of a Digital Signal to a PLC

-There a many, distance you can transmit the signal, the capability to create a network connecting several load cell transmitters together.
+There are many, distance you can transmit the signal, the capability to create a network connecting several load cell transmitters together.
 Your facility more than likely has a preferred protocol for example Ethernet IP or DeviceNet.
 If you want to call it a downfall, digital communications can be more complex to setup.
 With that being said is it a downfall?
 You get much more control over your load cell transmitter and can utilize it’s full capability.

 Analog Communication Options to a PLC from a Load Cell Amplifier